sciccolella/sasc/README.md

 - `--collapse-support THRESHOLD`: if the support of a node _x_ is lower than the specified `THRESHOLD`, then _x_ is merged with its parent.
 This operation is performed in a bottom-up fashion starting from the leaves.
 - `--show-color`: if this flag is used, the nodes will be colored using a gradient scale from red to green based on the support.
 - `--sep STRING`: if this option is used the labels on the nodes will be separetad by `STRING`.
 Default is `,`.
+- `--show-cell-labels`: if this flag is used, the program will show cells nodes and their labels.
+- `--wrap-width INT`: set the max width to wrap the labels.
+If no wrap is wanted, set to 0.
+Default is 0.

 **Output**